Introduction to Tilicho lake and Thoranga-la Pass Trekking

 Account Type: Foreign Currency (USD)

-Bank swift code: HIMANPKA.
+Bank SWIFT code: HIMANPKA.

 03: Refund & Cancellation:

-No refund will be made by the company for the 20% deposit amount in case of cancellation of your trip for any whatsoever or other reasons.
+The company will not issue a refund for the 20% deposit amount in the event of cancellation of your trip for any reason.

-After having paid the full amount of any selected trip, you are entitled to incur a refund in case you want to cancel your trip by informing us earliest as possible to make the charge reasonable as per the company rules and regulations.
+After paying the full amount for any selected trip, you are entitled to a refund if you cancel your trip by informing us as early as possible, provided the charge is reasonable per the company's rules and regulations.

 Still, the cancellation charge is invoiced to you.
 Written notification of your cancellation should be made to cancel any trip.
 Nevertheless, you have imposed a cancellation charge as advised below:-